Basic Binary IPC

 (defgeneric ready-to-write-p (stream))

-Please be aware that the function WRITE-TO-STREAM
+Please be aware that the function WRITE-TO-STREAM can still fail

-even if READY-TO-WRITE-P
+even if READY-TO-WRITE-P returned non NIL.

-Last but not least, the predicate REMOTE-DISCONNECTED-P
+Last but not least, the predicate REMOTE-DISCONNECTED-P can be used

 to determine if the connection between the two stream sockets has been